 Most Widely Used

-Fixed-length sprints (2 weeks), defined roles (Product Owner, Scrum Master, Dev Team), structured ceremonies and artefacts.
-Best for product development teams delivering incremental value.
+Fixed-length sprints (usually 2 weeks), three defined roles, five ceremonies and three artefacts.
+Best for product development teams delivering incremental value in short cycles.

 📋